Pick Your Own - Now Closed

 Do you have a cafe onsite?

-We are pleased to announce the launch of Sohpie's Tea Tent - new for Summer 2019!
-Sophie is open every day from 10:30am - 5:30pm through until Sunday 22nd September, serving tea, scones, cakes, ice creams (including Solley's Kentish soft scoop) cold drinks, crisps and cookies.
+We were very pleased to welcome the launch of Sophie's Tea Tent in Summer 2019!
+Sophie opens during the school summer holidays and October half term holidays every day from 10:30am - 5:30pm, serving tea, coffee, hot chocolate, homemade scones and cakes, toasties, ice creams (including Solley's Kentish soft scoop) cold drinks, crisps and biscuits.
 Plenty of seating is available, both indoors and outdoors.
+Please keep an eye out next summer for details of Sophie's 2020 opening dates!

 Do you have toilets?